clojure-emacs/cider/README.md

 <kbd>C-c C-k</kbd>                   | Load the current buffer.
 <kbd>C-c C-l</kbd>                   | Load a file.
 <kbd>C-c C-d</kbd>                   | Display doc string for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
-<kbd>C-c C-s</kbd>                   | Display the source for the symbol at point.
-If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
 <kbd>C-c C-j</kbd>                   | Display JavaDoc (in your default browser) for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
 <kbd>C-c M-i</kbd>                   | Inspect expression.
 Will act on expression at point if present.
 <kbd>C-c M-t</kbd>                   | Toggle var tracing.